Create Account

 Miscellaneous

-• A player's behavior in a league season may, at the discretion of JMS administration, affect eligibility for concurrent/future league seasons.
+• A player's behavior in a league season may, at the discretion of LSH administration, affect eligibility for concurrent/future league seasons.

 Playoffs and Seeding

-• Clubs will be awarded two points for a win, one point for a tie.
+• Teams will be awarded two points for a win, one point for a tie.

-• The two clubs with the highest point total will play in the championship.
-If two clubs have the same number points, the club with the most wins in head to head games will play in the championship.
+• The two teams with the highest point total will play in the championship.
+If two teams have the same number points, the team with the most wins in head-to-head games will play in the championship.
 (Further seeding, in order as needed: least goals allowed, then most goals scored, then coin toss.)

 • All regular season rules will apply during the championship and third-place games.